-Articles from the Daily Fort Worth Standard of 1876 show what life was like in Cowtown 137 years ago.
-Fort Worth had a population of about six thousand.
-On November 29, 1876, readers of the Daily Fort Worth Standard read these stories:
+Articles from the Daily Fort Worth Standard show what life was like in Cowtown in 1876.
+On November 29 readers of the Daily Fort Worth Standard read these stories:

 The top story on the front page was about the recent presidential election, in which Democrat Samuel J. Tilden of New York outpolled Republican Rutherford B. Hayes of Ohio in the popular vote and won 184 electoral votes to Hayes’s 165.
 Ah, but twenty electoral votes were disputed in four states: Florida, Louisiana, South Carolina, and Oregon.
 Both parties charged voter fraud, and emotions ran high across the country.
 Outgoing President Grant even reinforced federal troops stationed in Washington, D.C.
 Not until early 1877 did a compromise give all twenty contested electoral votes to Republican Hayes—who trailed Tilden in the popular vote–giving Hayes a one-vote edge over Tilden in the Electoral College.
 In return, Republicans agreed to withdraw federal troops from the South, effectively ending Reconstruction.